 Although by no means a new idea, co-working has really taken off recently, especially since the economic crash.
 Attractive particularly to service and professional companies, a co-working organisation provides the ideal base for the ambitious business.

 In 2008 a sea change occurred in the professional working world, whereas before highly experienced and qualified people could pick and choose work, the landscape suddenly shifted and now people tend to be more creative with the way they view their career.
-Self-employment in the UK is now at an all-time high and in the US the Bureau of Labour statistics has estimated that there will be 65 million temps, freelancers and contractors in the marketplace.
-As the amount of solopreneurs increases, so does the amount of serviced space to house them.
+Self-employment in the UK is now at an all-time high and in the US the Bureau of Labour Statistics has estimated that there will be 65 million temps, freelancers and contractors in the marketplace.
+As the number of solo entrepreneurs increases so does the amount of serviced space to house them.

-Although it can be based around a location, the chief benefit and generally the main purpose is to provide a sense of community and shared purpose whilst retaining the businesses individuality.
+Although it can be based on a location, the chief benefit and generally the main purpose is to provide a sense of community and shared purpose whilst retaining the businesses individuality.

 Imagine a creative business, say an advertising account manager who works on his own.
 A creative co-working community could include designers, digital artists, photographers, copywriters and many more individual small enterprises that could be brought in to work on his project at short notice.
 This flexibility is one of the key attractions of the co-working situation.
 When skills aren’t needed then they don’t get paid for, which means that commitments and overheads are kept to a minimum.